1900 Summer Olympics medal table

+represents countries that won at least one gold medal.

+represents countries that won at least one silver medal but no gold medals.

+represents countries that won at least one bronze medal (no gold or silver).

+represents participating countries that did not win medals.

+represents entities that did not participate at the 1900 Summer Olympics.

 The 1900 Summer Olympics, now officially known as the Games of the II Olympiad, were an international multi-sport event held in Paris, France, from May 14 to October 28, 1900, as part of the 1900 World's Fair.
-A total of 1,226 athletes representing 26 National Olympic Committees (NOCs) participated.
+A total of 1,226 athletes representing 26 nations participated.
 The games featured 95 events in 19 sports.
-Archery, Basque pelota, cricket, croquet, equestrian jumping, football, golf, polo, rugby union, rowing, sailing, tug of war, and water polo were contested for the first time at these Games.
+Archery, Basque pelota, cricket, croquet, equestrian jumping, football, golf, polo, rugby union, rowing, sailing, tug of war, and water Polo were contested for the first time at these Games.
 Women competed in the Olympics for the first time during the 1900 games.
-Athletes representing 19 NOCs received at least one medal.
+Athletes representing 19 nations received at least one medal.
 France won the most of every type of medal, while the United States won the second-most of every type of medal.
 Spain, Cuba, the Netherlands, Italy, and Belgium all won their nation's first Olympic gold medals.
 Belgium, Italy, Netherlands, Cuba, Spain, Norway, India, Bohemia, and Sweden all won their nation's first Olympic medals of any kind.

 In the early Olympic Games, several team events were contested by athletes from multiple nations.
 During the 1900 games, athletes participating in mixed teams won medals in football, polo, rowing, tennis, and tug of war.